Person-Centred Practice in Social Care: Core Principles and Everyday Values

 🧩 Micro-Examples You Can Safely Localise

-• Community access: “Visual schedule + graded exposure → two people now attend a weekly class with 1:1 support; verified by observation and outcomes tracker.”
+• Community access: “Visual schedule + graded exposure resulted in two people attending a weekly class with 1:1 support; verified by observation and outcomes tracker.”

-• Daily living: “Meal planning cards → person now chooses and cooks one meal/week; confidence 2/5 → 4/5.”
+• Daily living: “Meal planning cards enabled the person to choose and cook one meal per week; confidence increased from 2/5 to 4/5.”

-• Relationships: “Friday video calls; satisfaction 92% → 98%; staff prompts reduced; family feedback positive.”
+• Relationships: “Friday video calls introduced; satisfaction improved from 92% to 98%; staff prompts reduced; family feedback evidenced in monthly review.”

-• Safeguarding literacy: “Scam-awareness role play; two attempts intercepted; no losses; reflection recorded.”
+• Safeguarding literacy: “Scam-awareness role play implemented; two attempts intercepted; no losses; reflective learning recorded.”

-• Weekly: service-level review of incidents, outcomes, and person feedback; actions logged.
+• Weekly: service-level review of incidents, outcomes and feedback; actions logged and owned.

-• Monthly (NI-chaired): learning themes, supervision completion, observation fidelity, outcome progress.
+• Monthly (NI-chaired): learning themes, supervision completion, observation fidelity, and outcome progress.

-• Quarterly: re-audit of documentation quality; sample observations; equity/digital inclusion check.
+• Quarterly: documentation re-audit, observation samples, and an equity/digital inclusion check.

-Assurance line: “Board receives a one-page PCP dashboard; NI samples two closures per theme and issues a monthly ‘what we learned’ note.”
+Assurance line: “The board receives a one-page PCP dashboard; NI samples two closures per theme and issues a monthly ‘what we learned’ note.”

 2. Rewrite one goal into the person’s words; add two micro-steps with review dates.

-3. Introduce a single prompt script and visual schedule for the most frequent task.
+3. Introduce one prompt script and a visual schedule for the most frequent task.

 4. Add a decision-specific consent statement; set a review date.